 Whether the illness is acute, needing only immediate treatment, or chronic, where it might need checks and medications for the rest of the animal’s life makes a huge difference to the overall treatment cost.

-These are the average claims we saw for some of the most common cat and dog illnesses in the year up to November 2023:
+These are the average claims we saw for some of the most common cat and dog illnesses in 2024:

 Cat